risingphoenixtc/shibashi/_navtiles/45-information-yin-and-yang.md

 ---
-title: Training & Experience
+title: Yin & Yang
 image: /images/uploads/hand-up-in-class551x297.jpg
-href: /about-me/training-and-experience.html
+href: /tai-chi-information/yin-and-yang.html
 customtags:
-  - tiles-about-me
+  - tiles-tai-chi-information
 ---

 I have been treating people with Acupuncture full time since graduating in 2012.
 I have specialist training in the treatment of children, teenagers and issues relating to fertility.